0

 • Choose bright colours for visual stimulation.

-• Choose a toy where you can play face to face with the child and take turns.
+• Choose a toy where you can play face-to-face with the child and take turns.

 • Try and find an item that is adaptable to give you the best value.
 One toy with many uses gives you the best value for money, an important consideration for all SLPs.